-You can find your site logs displayed on our Presslabs dashboard.
-Configure your logs settings, search or filter the logs and understand what these logs tell about your webiste's health.
+You can find your site logs displayed on our Managed Hosting Dashboard.
+Configure your logs settings, search or filter the logs and understand what these logs tell about your webiste’s health.

 For every development process you need logs to check that the work you’re performing is actually doing what it’s supposed to do.
 Furthermore, logs help you identify and ultimately fix site issues.